Ward profile

 Description

-Rawmarsh East Ward lies in northern Rotherham with a population of 8,832 (2019 population estimate).
+Rawmarsh East Ward lies in northern Rotherham with a population of 9.545 (2021 census).
 The ward is represented by two members of the Council.
-Overall, Rawmarsh is an urban area with 19,170 residents, split between two Rawmarsh wards.
+Overall, Rawmarsh is an urban area with 18,900 residents, split between two Rawmarsh wards.
 The ward has a mixture of residential areas with Parkgate having the most terraced housing.
 Central Rawmarsh and Parkgate are fairly deprived areas.
 The far south of the ward is a commercial and industrial area which includes part of Parkgate Retail World and industrial areas.
-There is open countryside on the western and northern fringes of the ward.
+There is open countryside on the northern fringe of the ward.
 The east of the ward includes the Aldwarke steel works.

 Population by Age